 This recipe follows a recipe from ShanXi province called "Shan Xi You Po La Zi" (陕西油泼辣子).
 It'd better use the chili powder from ShanXi province.
 But it is hard to find it in my local Chinese grocery store, so I just used the chili powder I found in the store.

-Once made, store the oil in a ceramic container with lid.
+Once made, store the oil in a ceramic or glass container with lid.
 Then use it in noodles, salad, soup etc.

 - 1 bay leaf